Welcome to today's edition of the Rush 24-7 podcast.

 Okay, then there's lax security surrounding Mrs. Clinton for crying out loud.

-Uh if people they don't know can get close to her for a photo op just coming in with wads of cash.
+If people they don't know can get close to her for a photo op just coming in with wads of cash.

-For all these hacked Democrat spokesmen and operatives out there ripping on me and others for questioning their patriotism.
+Remember, ladies and gentlemen, I want to keep reminding you of this for all these hacked Democrat spokesmen and operatives out there ripping on me and others for questioning their patriotism.

-I just want to remind you that not one liberal, not one Democrat during the two days of Senate and House testimony from General Petraeus, asked him, what can we do to help you and the troops?
+I just want to remind you that not one liberal, not one Democrat during the two days of Senate and House testimony from General Petraeus asked him, what can we do to help you and the troops?

-Not one Democrat came anywhere near their whole purpose was to destroy and impugn the character and reputation of a decorated four-star general in full dress uniform sitting before them.
+Not one Democrat came anywhere near their whole purpose was to destroy and impugn the character and reputation of a decorated four-star general in full-dress uniform sitting before them.

-This call it lack of patriotism or whatever, what I called it was indecent.
+This, you can call it lack of patriotism or whatever, what I called it was indecent.

 And that's exactly what it was.